liferay/clay/README.md

 `release`: This task will create a zip file located in the root of the repo with the version number located in the package.json.
 We use this to deploy into Liferay.

+`toc`: If you add a section to the README file, running `gulp toc` will generate a new table of contents.